gregneagle/pycreateuserpkg/README.md

-Work in progress for generating packages that create macOS user accounts on 10.8-10.13
+Tool for generating packages that create macOS user accounts on 10.8-10.13

 ```